More Datasets

 Link to Dataset

-• Dataset Link: The dataset includes power spectrum measurements and GPS logs that are collected at a drone in an urban environment.
+• Dataset Link: The dataset includes power spectrum measurements and GPS logs that are collected by a drone in an urban environment.
+There are a total of 14 different datasets that are from field experiments carried out by 5 finalists at the AFAR challenge.
+There were three different unmanned ground vehicle (UGV) locations and the drone followed different trajectories for localizing the UGV.
 The SigMF format dataset including format conversion codes can be accessed here [Dryad].

 Equipment and Software Used